Dr. Tony Pizelo

 Tony holds the Society of Human Resource Management Senior Certified Professional designation (SHRM-SCP), is a certified director through UCLA’s Anderson School of Management, and a former Accredited Investment Fiduciary Analyst (AIFA) through the University of Pittsburg.

-When not at work or school, Tony enjoys spending time with his family including his wife Bonnie, and their 6 children Hannah, Samuel, Giovanna (and husband Chase), Stephanas, Allen and Esther.
-Tony is an active member of Seattle Revival Center and New Covenant Fellowship and enjoys being a small group leader.
+When not at work or school, Tony enjoys spending time with his family including his wife Bonnie, and their six children: Hannah, Samuel, Giovanna, Stephanas, Allen (and wife Ariel), and Esther.
+Tony is an active member of New Covenant Fellowship and enjoys being a hobby farmer.

 Seahawks and Mariners fan.
 Hobby farmer.